 Why Wash Your Hair With Coca-Cola?
 How Does It Work?

-When you wash your hair with this sticky-sugary drink, all the ingredients deposit on your scalp and hair, giving it the “body” that everyone is raving about.
+When you wash your hair with this carbonated beverage, which is a sticky-sugary drink, all the ingredients deposit on your scalp and hair, giving it the “body” that everyone is raving about.
 These ingredients add texture to the hair (much like a salt spray).

-Here is the tricky part – leaving a sugary and acidic drink on your hair can be damaging.
-The corn syrup and other ingredients can buildup on the scalp and lead to issues like greasiness, itching, dandruff, and hair fall.
+Here is the tricky part – leaving a sugary and acidic drink on your hair as a hair treatment can be damaging.
+The corn syrup and other ingredients can build up on the scalp and lead to issues like greasiness, itching, dandruff, and hair fall.

 If you want to go ahead and give it a try, follow the steps mentioned in the next section.